 Also of interest is that Riverton has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Riverton citizens is substantially higher than the typical US community, as 32.24% of adults in Riverton have at least a bachelor's degree.
+The education level of Riverton citizens is very high relative to the national average among all cities (21.84%): 34.47% of adults in Riverton have a bachelor's degree or even advanced degree.

 The per capita income in Riverton in 2010 was $31,466, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,864 for a family of four.